Path Loss, Angular Spread and Channel Sparsity Modeling for Indoor and Outdoor Environments at the sub-THz Band: Abstract

 \section{Abstract}

-In this letter, we present new measurement results to model large-scale path loss at the sub-THz (141-145 GHz) band, for both indoor and outdoor scenarios.
+In this paper, we present new measurement results to model large-scale path loss, angular spread and channel sparsity at the sub-THz (141-145 GHz) band, for both indoor and outdoor scenarios.
 Extensive measurement campaigns have been carried out, taking into account both line-of-sight (LoS) and non line-of-sight (NLoS) propagation.
-For all considered propagation scenarios, existing omni-directional and directional path loss model have been developed, based on the so-called close-in (CI) free-space reference distance model.
-Moreover, path loss modeling is applied for the 2$nd$ and 3$rd$ strongest multipath components (MPCs).
-Thus, path loss exponent and large-scale shadow fading estimates are provided.
-Moreover, power angular spread analysis is depicted, using power angular information up to the 3$rd$ strongest MPC.
+For all considered propagation scenarios, omni-directional and directional path loss models have been developed, based on the so-called close-in (CI) free-space reference distance model.
+Moreover, path loss modeling has been applied for the $2^{\text{nd}}$ and $3^{\text{rd}}$ strongest multipath components (MPCs), based on which path loss exponent and large-scale shadow fading estimates have been derived.
+A power angular spread analysis is further presented, using up to the $3^{\text{rd}}$ strongest MPC.
+Finally, results on the sparsity of the wireless channel have also been presented by employing the so-called Gini index.